pmdevita/hikari-atsume/Readme.md

 nearly complete.
 You can also look in the Beatrice package to get an idea of how usage might work.

-Once Atsume is in good shape, it'll be moved over to its own repo and put up on PyPI.
+Once Atsume is in good shape, Beatrice will be moved out to it's own repo and Atsume will be put on PyPI.

 Todo:
  - [x] Implement Django-like components and loading through configuration